1944 Pacific typhoon season

-The 1944 Pacific typhoon season has no official bounds; it ran year-round in 1944, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
+The 1944 Pacific typhoon season was the last Pacific typhoon season to not be included in the Pacific typhoon database.
+It has no official bounds; it ran year-round in 1944, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
 The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1944 Pacific hurricane season.

 There were 23 tropical cyclones in 1944 in the western Pacific, including Typhoon Cobra.

 Systems

-Tropical Storm One
+Tropical Storm 01W

 A long lived slow-moving and erratic tropical storm.
 The storm formed southwest of Micronesia, turned to the north and the west of Palau and made landfall in Mindanao.

-Tropical Storm Two
+Tropical Storm 02W

 Short-lived storm moving quickly to the northeast.
 There are many indications that this system was not tropical, such as attached fronts throughout its entire noted life.

-Tropical Storm Three
+Tropical Storm 03W

 The storm formed near Guam.
 The storm moved in a northern direction in the Pacific Ocean before dissipating on May 16.

-Typhoon Four
+Typhoon 04W

 This typhoon formed in the northwest of Micronesia, tracked to the northwest direction and recurved to the northeast of Philippines before dissipating.

+Typhoon 06W

+This typhoon made landfall in the Philippines as a typhoon.

-Typhoon Cobra
+Super Typhoon Cobra

 Typhoon Cobra was first spotted on December 17, in the Philippine Sea.
 It sank three US destroyers, killing at least 790 sailors, before dissipating the next day.